Pscale 360 - Help File

 Which Browser Should I Use

-Pscale360 was developed mostly using the Firefox Browser Version 24 and then tested on various versions of IE, Chrome, Safari, and Opera on Macs and Win XP, 7 and 8.
-The main computer used for development was a 10 old CPU with Windows XP Service Pack 3.
-The following Minimum Versions work fine on desktop computers: Internet Explorer 9 and up (8 is painfully slow and 10 is recommended), Safari 3.04 and up, Firefox 5 and up, and Google Chrome (lowest versions tested was 1/4/14 version 31.0).
+Pscale360 was developed (2013) mostly using the Firefox Browser Version 24 and then tested on various versions of IE, Chrome, Safari, and Opera on Macs and Win XP, 7 and 8 and 10.
 Our personal preference is Firefox or Chrome.
+Internet Explorer (all versions) have never really saved (or sometimes loaded) files correctly.

 Tablets and Smartphones: Android devices should have Android version 4.0 or higher though I did manage to get Pscale360 running on a Galaxy Tab2 version 2.2 with the Opera Light Browser.
 Iphones or Ipads should have IOS 4 or above.
 We have not tested older IOS versions.